 Many of our clients have experienced pain in their opposite foot, ankle, knee and hip because they shift their standing weight to the opposite side of their body.
 For example, you might normally climb stairs by leading with your injured knee, but instead will lead with your opposite leg and hop or shuffle more than walk the stairs.
 Even though changing something like this seems like a really small thing, changing the way you would normally climb a set of stairs when your body isn't used to that can result in pain and injuries in your healthy knee and leg.

 Over time you'll notice that you automatically start to put more weight on your non-injured side to cope with everyday activities.
 When you experience pain in other areas of the body due to minimizing the pain from an older injury, this is something called "over compensation" pain.
 Usually degenerative medial meniscus pain will happen to your dominant knee (if you are right handed, this would be your right knee).
 When this happens there is a higher risk that you'll over-strain your weaker knee that's compensating for your injury, because it's just not as strong as your dominant side.

-Blood Circulation Boost (Blood Circulation Boost) is the best home treatment available to deal with over compensation issues and injury prevention by maintaining healthy blood flow in around your injured meniscus AND in your healthy knee as well.
+Circulation Boost (Circulatory Boost) is the best home treatment available to deal with over compensation issues and injury prevention by maintaining healthy blood flow in around your injured meniscus AND in your healthy knee as well.
 If you are also experiencing overcompensation pain in the hips, we recommend the use of a BACK/HIP T•Shellz Wrap®

 Even if you try to avoid over compensation pain in your healthy knee, you're still at risk for re-injuring your damaged meniscus.
 Ignoring over compensation pain and the pain felt from your meniscus injury while returning to regular activities or your job can and usually will lead to even more problems with healing.